Taking Stock With Teens® - Spring 2016

 Key findings from the survey in fashion and beauty, digital media, food, gaming and entertainment include the following:

-- Denim brands saw an uptick to 14% aggregated mindshare and showed up as a top trend among upper-income females for the first time since fall 2013.
+- Denim brands saw an uptick to 19% aggregated mindshare and showed up as a top trend among upper-income females for the second consecutive survey.

-- Among women, fashion athletic apparel is still on the rise with a new high of 17% share achieved and Nike gaining share.
-Within men’s apparel, Nike results were more mixed across income demographics.
-Adidas was a positive standout in the athletic footwear and clothing category.
+- Among upper-income teens, fashion athletic apparel is still on the rise with a new high of 35% share achieved with Nike, adidas and Under Armour gaining share.

-- The beauty category’s wallet share among upper-income females reached 10%―the highest value in 10 years.
+- The beauty category’s wallet share among upper-income females reached 11%―the highest value seen in our survey history.
 Specialty store formats continue to outpace legacy channels for beauty.

-- Restaurants represented 22% of overall spending for upper-income teens; overall teens are choosing limited-service concepts at a 50% greater rate than full-service concepts.
-With that, teens consider the overall value equation versus price-alone when choosing preferred dining destinations with the average range in check size from $4 to $17.
+- Restaurants represented 23% of overall spending for upper-income teens; teens are choosing limited-service concepts at nearly a 50% greater rate than full-service concepts.
+With that, teens consider the overall value equation versus price-alone when choosing preferred dining destinations, with the average check ranging from $5 to $17.

-- Amazon Prime adoption has increased across all income brackets in each of the past five surveys with this survey indicating Amazon Prime exists in 51% of households of the teens in our survey.
-This survey, along with other previous Piper Jaffray consumer surveys, suggests that there are 57-61 million Prime households in the U.S.
+- Amazon Prime adoption has grown across all income brackets in each of the past six surveys, most recently indicating Amazon Prime exists in 58% of households of the teens surveyed.
+This survey, along with other previous Piper Jaffray consumer surveys, suggests that there are 63-66 million Prime households in the U.S.

-- The only two categories that exceed male teen spending on video games (13%) are food (20%) and clothing (15%).
-Video game spending among males is at an all-time high for our survey.
+- The only two categories that exceed male teen spending on video games (12%) are food (20%) and clothing (16%).
+Video game spending among males remains above survey history averages.

 About the Survey

-The Taking Stock With Teens survey is a semi-annual research project comprised of gathering input from approximately 6,500 teens with an average age of 16.5 years.
-Teen spending patterns, fashion trends, and brand and media preferences were assessed through visits to a geographically diverse subset of high schools across the United States.
+The Taking Stock With Teens® survey is a semi-annual research project comprised of gathering input from approximately 10,000 teens with an average age of 16.0 years.
+Teen spending patterns, fashion trends, and brand and media preferences were assessed through surveying a geographically diverse subset of high schools across the U.S.